 Homework will be set each Friday and should be completed and returned in the folder provided the following Friday.
 Weekly homework will include a Maths based activity to reinforce learning which has taken place during the week and a spelling activity.
 The children will be tested each Friday on the spelling words and they will be assessed each Monday on times table facts.

-We have P.E. sessions each Wednesday and Friday and our current units of study are Swimming and Netball.
-Please ensure full Swimming/P.E. kit is brought into school and that items are clearly labelled.
+This half term, we have P.E. sessions each Monday and Thursday and our current units of study are Games and Gymnastics with specialist coaches.
+Please ensure full P.E. kit is brought into school and that items are clearly labelled.

 Creative Curriculum Week- March 2019

 We explored the effects of plastic pollution on our environment this week and have held interesting class debates.
 The story, 'The day the ocean went away' by Sam Haynes captured our interest immediately and we were saddened to learn that a huge amount of unwanted plastic is thrown away carelessly.
 This ends up in our rivers and oceans causing a problem to marine life.
 Scientists warn that by 2050, there will be more plastic in the ocean than sea life.